Legal Considerations of Employee Tracking

 What Employees Need to Know About Being Tracked

 While many employees often expect certain kinds of monitoring from their employers, such as tracked internet usage on a company computer, they may not expect other more invasive types of monitoring, like their company phone to be reporting their location back to their boss, during or even after hours.
 This can often feel like a violation of an employee’s right to privacy, and employees who seek legal action in GPS tracking cases often begin the process because of this feeling.
-Because the issue of tracking employees via GPS trackers is a hot button legal issue, it is important for business owners and managers to know where they stand, legally and ethically, on the issue.
+Because the issue of tracking employees via GPS trackers can be such a controversial legal issue, it is important for business owners and managers to know where they stand, legally and ethically, on the issue.

 Ethical Use of GPS Tracking in Business